olvap80/InstantRTOS/README.md

 Thus doing "true" preemption of multiple tasks with CPU context switching leads to...
 CPU time and memory space wasted!

 According the to above, **using of non-preemptive scheduling will avoid the overhead of synchronization needed to protect shared resources!**
-Nice and suitable option for embedded devices is to avoid synchronization complexity and preemtion overheads by using cooperative multitasking to have smaller memory requirements and less CPU usitization!
+Nice and suitable option for embedded devices is to avoid synchronization complexity and preemption overheads by using cooperative multitasking to have smaller memory requirements and less CPU load!

 The only **real case when task preemption is really needed**, is to let "_the more important task to interrupt the less important task_", and this leads us to the next section about priorities.